 You know "How to make a calendar in Excel" here.

-Now it comes to defining the scope of this project (in the image the projector scope by references), defining the features and functions to incorporate into our implementation of a Perpetual Calendar in Excel.
+Perpetual Calendar in Excel.
 The more functional specifications, the more ambitious is the project and most costly in time and cost, despite the redundancy.

-If not well defined scope at the beginning of the project we run the risk of occurrence of a scope creep or deviation from the scope due to lousy exchange controls, poor identification of the initial objetives, weak project management, poor communication between developers (the latter is difficult if one is only oneself) or a set of them all.
+scope creep or deviation from the scope due to lousy exchange controls, poor identification of the initial objetives, weak project management, poor communication between developers (the latter is difficult if one is only oneself) or a set of them all.

-I like to refer to this syndrome as the kitchen sink syndrome, to warn that if the scope of the project we get out of hand, is like throwing all the resources we use to the drain kitchen sink, or perhaps the program does not seem to follow the recipes of the cooks to get a good menu ...
+kitchen sink syndrome, to warn that if the scope of the project we get out of hand, is like throwing all the resources we use to the drain kitchen sink, or perhaps the program does not seem to follow the recipes of the cooks to get a good menu ...

-We will not define here a Work Breakdown Structure - WBS as said before, as there isn't a development team, another day will be, but we're going to define here the scope of this project, summarized in the requirements, the following functional features and specifications:
+Work Breakdown Structure - WBS as said before, as there isn't a development team, another day will be, but we're going to define here the scope of this project, summarized in the requirements, the following functional features and specifications:

 Perpetual Calendar Project